snack-money/agentkit-fork-to-run-examples/python/examples/langchain-cdp-chatbot-with-amazon-bedrock/README.md

-# CDP Agentkit LangChain Extension Powered by AWS Bedrock Models
+# CDP Agentkit LangChain Extension Powered by Amazon Bedrock Models

-This example demonstrates an agent setup as a terminal style chatbot with access to the full set of CDP Agentkit actions, using [AWS Bedrock](https://aws.amazon.com/bedrock/) models.
+This example demonstrates an agent setup as a terminal style chatbot with access to the full set of CDP Agentkit actions, using [Amazon Bedrock](https://aws.amazon.com/bedrock/) models.

 ## Ask the chatbot to engage in the Web3 ecosystem!
 - "Transfer a portion of your ETH to a random address"